 It is crucial to remember that the steps you take are to keep bees and wasps away from your living spaces and not to use any sort of pesticide or methods to kill them.
 The world is currently going through a natural pollinator crisis, and bees and wasps are really vital to the environment.
 Their presence is usually a sign of a healthy ecology, so the last thing you want to do is to disrupt this.
 Hurting them would only make them hostile, making you a target to be stung.

 That said, here are some of the essential oils you can use as a natural bee and wasp repellent:

 The Best Essential Oils for Bee Repellent

 Bugs in general hate the smell of peppermint.
 Peppermint plants naturally deter bees and wasps away and their oil can also be used to repel them as well.

 Citronella is a powerful insect repellent as they repel mosquitoes.
 But this subtle smelling oil can also keep bees away as well as wasps.

-Lemongrass oil is another popular bee and wasp deterrent.
-The plant is something these bugs also naturally avoid and is particularly a wasp repellent.
+Lemongrass oil is another popular wasp deterrent.
+The plant is something these bugs also naturally avoid .
 When mixed with other essential oils, bees and wasps will want to head on somewhere else to wander to.

 Geranium is another naturally effective repellent of these bugs.
 Bees avoid geranium flowers because of their bright colors and they are also not very keen on its smell.